gcharang/komodo-defi-framework/README.md

 </p>

-## What is the Komodo DeFi Framework??
+## What is the Komodo DeFi Framework?

 The Komodo DeFi Framework is open-source [atomic-swap](https://komodoplatform.com/en/academy/atomic-swaps/) software for seamless, decentralised, peer to peer trading between almost every blockchain asset in existence.
 This software works with propagation of orderbooks and swap states through the [libp2p](https://libp2p.io/) protocol and uses [Hash Time Lock Contracts (HTLCs)](https://en.bitcoinwiki.org/wiki/Hashed_Timelock_Contracts) for ensuring that the two parties in a swap either mutually complete a trade, or funds return to thier original owner.